phun-ky/grunt-mustache/README.md

 `npm install grunt-mustache`

-Then add this line to your project's `grunt.js` gruntfile:
+Then add this line to your project's `Gruntfile.js`:

 `grunt.loadNpmTasks('grunt-mustache');`